The Natural Language Step is an experimental feature, available only to customers whose contract includes the 'Nexus AI Agent' option.

 Overview

-This Natural Language Step is effective in the following cases:
+Natural language step is effective in the following cases:

 Operations that use information displayed on the page